-These FAQs address common eligibility queries received during the application process for the Investigator Grant, Ideas Grant, and Synergy Grant schemes.
+These FAQs address common eligibility queries received during the application process for the Investigator, Ideas, and Synergy Grant schemes.

-Potential applicants should familiarise themselves with all eligibility requirements detailed in the relevant and most up to date scheme grant guidelines before submitting an application.
+Potential applicants should familiarise themselves with all eligibility requirements detailed in the relevant scheme grant opportunity guidelines on GrantConnect, before submitting an application.

 Cross-cutting

-'CIs can submit a total of 2 applications across the Investigator, Synergy and Ideas Grant schemes in any given funding round.'
+- How many applications can a Chief Investigator (CI) submit across the Investigator and Ideas Grant schemes in any given funding round?

 See section: